Chart Color Schemes

 Ascot features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Ascot's dwelling structure, as per the latest Census data, consisted of 42.9% houses and 57.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Brisbane metro's 73.5% houses and 26.5% other dwellings.
+Ascot's dwelling structure, as per the latest Census, consisted of 42.9% houses and 57.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
 Home ownership in Ascot stood at 28.9%, with mortgaged dwellings at 29.2% and rented ones at 41.8%.
 The median monthly mortgage repayment was $2,400, higher than Brisbane metro's average of $1,863.
-Median weekly rent in Ascot was $390, compared to Brisbane metro's $380.
+The median weekly rent in Ascot was $390, compared to Brisbane metro's $380.
 Nationally, Ascot's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing